Back to Sleep (song): Background

 The song was written by Chris Brown and August Rigo, and was produced by Vinylz and Boi-1da.
-The song was recorded during 2015 at Record Plant in Los Angeles, California.
+The song was recorded in 2015 at Record Plant in Los Angeles, California.
 "Back to Sleep" was premiered via SoundCloud on November 5, 2015, and was sent to radio four days later as the album's third single, also receiving its commercial release for digital download on November 9, 2015.

 Composition

-"Back to Sleep" is an R&B, mid-tempo slow jam about late night sex, that features beats and minor influences of funk, reminiscent of Marvin Gaye's 1982 song "Sexual Healing".
-The production of the song infuses elements of new school R&B with elements of '80s pop, and is based on roland TR-808 beats.
+"Back to Sleep" is a mid-tempo R&B slow jam, about late night sex, that features minor influences of funk, and roland TR-808 beats reminiscent of Marvin Gaye's 1982 song "Sexual Healing".
+Vibe stated that the song infuses elements of "new school R&B" with "a light dusting of 1980s pop".
+According to Billboard, the lyrical content of "Back to Sleep" features "Brown fresh off a late night flight into town", detailing how he plans to go to his girlfriend's house, wake her up at 3:30 a.m. to have sex with her, then tuck her in for actual sleep.

-Brad Wete of Billboard analyzed its lyrical content by saying that "Brown stars, most likely, as himself -- fresh off a late night flight into town where, hopefully (but honestly, certainly) a beauty he’s yearning for will stay awake long enough for him to arrive at 3:30 a.m. so he too can be healed (“f--k”), then tuck her in for actual sleep.
-Chris wonders if she’ll leave him a spare key, but then cautions, “But if you keep the door unlocked, be ready”".

 Music video

+Background

-On December 14, 2015, Brown uploaded the music video for "Back to Sleep" on his YouTube and Vevo account.
-The video begins after the conclusion of Brown's "Fine By Me" music video.
+The music video for "Back to Sleep" was directed by Brown, and released on December 14, 2015, on his YouTube and Vevo account.

 Synopsis

-The music video for "Back to Sleep" was directed by Brown.
-The video begins, after the conclusion of Brown's "Fine by Me" music video, and starts with Brown making a call to his girlfriend, insisting that he come over even though it's late at night.
-After Brown and his girlfriend get intimate, showing them kissing and touching on display in the shower and bedroom.
-Intercut with performance clips where Brown sings the song in a club.
+The video follows the conclusion of Brown's "Fine by Me" music video, and starts with the singer making a phone call to his girlfriend, asking her if he could "come over" to her house even though it's late at night, because of "weird" things happening to him throughout the night.
+As soon as Brown arrives to her house, they get intimate, with scenes showing them kissing and touching in the shower and bedroom, intercut with scenes of Brown performing the song in a club, with a female band.

 Live performances

 Brown promoted the song with live performances on televised shows and festivals, including Jimmy Kimmel Live!, Taraji & Terrence's White Hot Holidays, the "Lil' Weezyana Fest 2016", and the 3rd iHeartRadio Music Awards.
-The song was included on all the setlists of Brown's tours after its dropping.
+The song was included on all the setlists of Brown's tours following its release.